Quantum-Accelerators/quacc/docs/src/about/faq.md

 **Q: Do you have any tips for writing new workflows?**

-A: Great question!
-When developing new workflows, I strongly recommend writing an initial draft based on a low-cost ASE calculator like `EMT` or `LJ`, which will allow you to test on your local machine with fast turnaround.
+A: When developing new workflows, I strongly recommend writing an initial draft based on a low-cost ASE calculator like `EMT` or `LJ`, which will allow you to test on your local machine with fast turnaround.
 Also try to keep things modular.
 Trying to do too much in one function can make it difficult to debug.

 **Q: How is Quacc different than just using the [Atomic Simulation Environment (ASE)](https://wiki.fysik.dtu.dk/ase/)**